guidotiana/Milbinding/README.md

 # Installation

+1. Python Libraries

-1. We provide a script for installing all the (python) libraries required to use our equivariant graph autoencoder via Anaconda.
-After activating your base environment, type in your terminal:    `$ ./install_packages_OSX.sh`
+We provide a script for installing all the (python) libraries required to use our equivariant graph autoencoder via Anaconda.
+After activating your base environment, type in your terminal:

+`$ ./install_packages_OSX.sh` if your operating system is macOS `$ ./install_packages_LINUX.sh` if your operating system is Linux